 The Johnson County Department of Health and Environment (JCDHE) works in conjunction with local animal control officers (ACOs) and community service officers (CSOs) in Johnson County to limit the potential for human rabies exposures.
 The cooperation of many departments and agencies is necessary to provide this critical component of public health.

-Local ACOs and CSOs begin with an initial investigation of a potential rabies exposure, most often an animal bite, and determines the best course of action for each case.
+Local ACOs and CSOs begin with an initial investigation of potential rabies exposure, most often an animal bite, and determines the best course of action for each case.
 Officers will monitor animals that have bitten a person, as well as owned animals that may have been bitten.
 These officers are very important to the successful management of rabies exposure cases.
 If you are concerned about an animal, contact the officer in the area where the incident or potential exposure occurred.
-Click here for a list of Johnson County Animal Control offices.

 The JCDHE Environmental Division oversees the submission of animal specimens for rabies testing at the Kansas State Veterinary Diagnostic Laboratory.
 They work with ACOs, CSOs, veterinarians, and the general public to organize the shipment and documentation of submitted specimens.
 The Environmental Division will only accept rabies specimens for cases originating within Johnson County.
 Please contact the JCDHE Environmental Division at 913-715-6900 before bringing a specimen to their office.

 The JCDHE Disease Containment Division works with local animal control and community service officers and the Environmental Division to track cases that are determined to be rabies exposures.
 They work with ACOs and CSOs to determine the nature of exposure then plan the management of both the animal and the victim.
 The Disease Containment Division also works with medical staff to determine which types of treatments the victim may need.
 Positive rabies cases are then reported to the Kansas Department of Health and Environment and the Centers for Disease Control and Prevention for tracking purposes.